 I don’t think I’ll ever be able to pull the Perfectly Composed shot off.
 My mind is too cluttered with

 crap cool ideas.
-I tried hard though, and of the seven hundred gazillion photos I took, this is probably the only reasonably composed one I got 😀 Do you see those tiny little flowers on the skull.
-The kinda look like babies breath.
+I tried hard, though, and of the seven hundred gazillion photos I took, this is probably the only reasonably composed one I got 😀 Do you see those tiny little flowers on the skull?
+They kind of look like babies’ breath.
 That’s another member of the fynbos family.

 Light Me Up

-Okay so this one was pretty obvious.
+Okay, so this one was pretty obvious.
 Lighting is so important when it comes to taking photos.
-But when you take flat lays it can be challenging.
-The whole purpose of a flat lay is to tell a story in a a tiny space and shadows and harsh sunlight can wreak havoc.
-The best light is natural light, preferably in the morning, before the sun comes out in all his glory.
-Except of course when the sun decides to put a spotlight on the King.
+But when you take flat lays, it can be challenging.
+The whole purpose of a flat lay is to tell a story in a tiny space, and shadows and harsh sunlight can wreak havoc.
+The best light is natural light, preferably in the morning, before the sun comes out in all its glory.
+Except, of course, when the sun decides to put a spotlight on the King.
 Then you just gotta take advantage of that 😉

-Is that Instagram worth or what!!?
-Okay maybe it won’t get me thousands of new followers, but I’m pretty happy.
-I really learnt so much doing this challenge.
-If you ever need to hire a ladder clinging, monkey that grunts and wobbles for no apparent reason, just give me a call 😉
+Is that Instagram-worthy or what!!?
+Okay, maybe it won’t get me thousands of new followers, but I’m pretty happy.
+I really learned so much doing this challenge.
+If you ever need to hire a ladder clinging monkey that grunts and wobbles for no apparent reason, just give me a call 😉